clementgateaud/clemflix/README.md

 Clemflix is a simple app to create movies playlists with OMDB api.
+Coded in 2-3 days.

 Stack: Ruby on Rails, StimulusJS<br>
 Main features: CRUD, API fetch, dark mode<br>